 b.
 Did the same candidate get hired at each site?

 c.
 What would make this process easier and how can we ensure fair results?

 Diversity describes the similarities and differences that people have.

 Dimensions of diversity include but are not limited to:

 Valuing diversity means creating a workplace that respects and includes differences, recognizes the unique contributions that individuals with many types of differences can make, and creates a work environment that maximizes the potential of all employees.

 Why is DIVERSITY important?

-- Educating managers and staff on how to work effectively in a diverse environment helps the agency prevent discrimination and promote inclusiveness.
+- Helps the agency prevent discrimination and promote inclusiveness.

 - It can enhance the organization's responsiveness to an increasingly diverse world of customers, improve relations with the surrounding community, increase the organization's ability to cope with change, and expand the creativity of the organization.